How often have you been enjoying a perfect day out in the sunshine only to find yourself having to pack up and head inside once night falls?

-Look a little closer, however, and it becomes apparent that, while it might not be for everyone, this unique disc light is the perfect choice for those looking to add a big dose of energy to their big summer party
+Look a little closer, however, and it becomes apparent that, while it might not be for everyone, this unique disc light for patio umbrellas is the perfect choice for those looking to add a big dose of energy to their big summer party.

-On a full charge, the Texsens Patio Umbrella light can keep lights shining bright for up to six hours, or three hours if you choose to use the built-in outdoor speaker at the same time.
+On a full charge, the Texsens Patio Umbrella light for patio umbrellas can keep lights shining bright for up to six hours, or three hours if you choose to use the built-in outdoor speaker at the same time.

 Planning a big outdoor celebration this summer?
 The unique Texsens multi-colored patio umbrella light with Bluetooth speaker will keep the party going right through the night.